-- 1 This guarantee is personal to the original purchaser, is not transferable and shall not be valid unless the equipment was purchased from ACORN or from an approved ACORN supplier. - 2 This guarantee will be invalidated if the equipment is misused or damaged or is modified in any way without the written consent of ACORN or if any original component or accessory has been replaced by any component or accessory of a type not recommended or approved by ACORN, or if operated other than in accordance with the Welcome Guide, and RISC OS 3 User Guide. - 3 Any claims made under this guarantee must whenever possible be made through the supplier from whom the equipment was originally purchased.
-If this is not possible a claim may be made to any other approved ACORN supplier appointed by ACORN to service the equipment (a list of whom can be supplied on application).
-This guarantee together with proof of the date of purchase must be produced when any claim is made.
-Any costs of carriage to and from the supplier must be paid by the purchaser. - 4 If ACORN agrees with the supplier that the equipment should be forwarded to ACORN for repair then ACORN will arrange for collection and return of the equipment at no charge.
-In all other cases the supplier will be responsible for effecting any necessary repairs in accordance with ACORN's service policy.
-Any repairs under this guarantee will be carried out at no cost to the original purchaser. - 5 If any equipment returned is found to comply with its original specification ACORN reserves the right to charge a reasonable fee for testing the equipment and for return carriage. - 6 The liability of ACORN under this guarantee shall be limited to the cost of repair or complete replacement (at ACORN's discretion) of equipment which proves to be defective. - 7 ACORN does not accept liability for any loss or damage during transit to or from the supplier or ACORN, but every effort will be made to investigate claims of loss or damage if these arise.
+- 1 This guarantee is personal to the original purchaser, is not transferable and shall not be valid unless the equipment was purchased from ACORN or from an approved ACORN supplier. - This guarantee will be invalidated if the equipment is misused or damaged or is modified in any way without the written consent of ACORN or if any original component or accessory has been replaced by any component or accessory of a type not recommended or approved by ACORN, or if operated other than in accordance with the Welcome Guide, and RISC OS 3 User Guide. - 3 Claims made under this guarantee for equipment covered by on-site and/or hot-line support, must whenever possible be made through the ACORN appointed service provider, details of which are supplied with the products concerned.
+Claims made under this guarantee for equipment not covered by on-site and/or hot-line support, should, in the first instance, be made through the supplier from whom the equipment was originally purchased.
+Any costs of transporting the equipment to and from the supplier must be paid by the purchaser.
+This guarantee, together with proof of purchase, must be produced when any claim is made. - Within the terms of this guarantee: Equipment eligible for on-site support will wherever possible be repaired on the purchaser's premises, or failing this, loan equipment will be installed.
+Equipment not eligible for on-site support will be collected from the supplier from whom the equipment was originally purchased, repaired and returned to said supplier.
+With the exception of transportation costs to and from the supplier, any repairs under this guarantee will be carried out at no cost to the original purchaser. - 5 If any equipment returned is found to comply with its original specification ACORN reserves the right to charge a reasonable fee for testing the equipment and for return carriage. - 6 The liability of ACORN under this guarantee shall be limited to the cost of repair or complete replacement (at ACORN's discretion) of equipment which proves to be defective. - 7 ACORN does not accept liability for any loss or damage during transit to or from the supplier or ACORN, but every effort will be made to investigate claims of loss or damage if these arise.